nathanypark1/ghana/travel_guide.md

 # Travel Guide
 This page is to document routes and stations in Ghana.
 Clicking on the `Start` values should take you directly to, or very near the transport's departure point on Google Maps.
-The `Cost` section is as of May 2024.
+The `Cost` section is up to date as of May 2024.

 Some cities such as Accra and Kumasi have popular ride sharing applications.